christopherhimes/christopherhimes.github.io/_posts/2025/07/2025-07-25-weeknotes-week30.markdown

 * Played some Overwatch 2 with Matthew.
 * Applied for a few jobs each day.
 * Added a few recurring job application items to the [Espanso] Text Expander configuration.
+* Wrote a review of [Lake Mungo].
+* Made some baguettes that turned out pretty well this time around.
+* Wrote a reviews page that I'll be making a post about later.

 This is day {{ page.tag_numbers["100 Days To Offload"] }}  of #100DaysToOffload.

 [Espanso]: espanso.org
+[Lake Mungo]: /blog/2025/07/24/lake-mungo.html